oimeitei/qumeas/README.md

 pip install qumeas
 ```

-Pre-built binary wheels for Linux, Windows, and MacOS are also available at PyPI.
+Pre-built binary wheels for Linux and MacOS are also available at PyPI.
 Alternatively, to build the package and install from source,

 1. Clone the repository:
 	```bash